What Is Final Expense Insurance (And How It Works for Seniors)

 Coverage amounts are usually smaller than traditional life insurance policies, often up to $40,000.

-The goal is not to leave a large inheritance.
-It is to reduce the financial burden on family.
+The goal isn't to leave a large inheritance - it's to reduce the financial burden on family.

 Final expense policies are generally: